Little Ice Age volcanism

 Little Ice Age volcanism refers to the massive volcanic activities during the Little Ice Age.
 Scientists suggested a hypothesis that volcanism was the major driving force of the global cooling among the other natural factors, i.e. the sunspot activities by orbital forcing and greenhouse gas.
 The Past Global Change (PAGES), a registered paleo-science association for scientific research and networking on past global changes in the University of Bern, Switzerland, suggested that from 1630 to 1850, a total of 16 major eruptions and cooling events had taken place.
 When a volcano erupts, ashes burst out of the vent together with magma and forms a cloud in the atmosphere.
 The ashes act as an isolating layer that block out a proportion of solar radiation, causing global cooling.
 The global cooling effect impacts ocean currents, atmospheric circulation and cause social impacts such as drought and famine.
 Wars and rebellions were therefore triggered worldwide in the Little Ice Age.
 It was suggested that the crisis on Ottoman Empire and Ming-Qing Transition in China were typical examples that closely correlated with Little Ice Age.

 Volcanism during the Little Ice Age

 Three major cooling periods

-Three large cooling periods caused by volcanic eruptions in 1641–1642, 1667–1694 and 1809–1831 respectively.
+Three large cooling periods were caused by volcanic eruptions in 1641–1642, 1667–1694 and 1809–1831 respectively.
 Also, some major volcanic eruptions caused the fall of the temperature.
 During the Little Ice Age, all major volcanic eruptions were stratovolcano, also known as composite volcanos.
 They were built by the escape of magma through separate vents over thousands of years, accumulated into layers.
 A large amount of sulfate and volcanic ashes escaped from the volcano, resulting in a significant decrease in temperature.